 WJMG Has A Quality Management System

-The list of references are used to build a QMS but are not limited to only theses Items.
+The list of references are used for guiding a QMS but are not limited to only theses Items.

 1) ANSI/AWS Z49.1 Safety in Welding, Cutting and Allied Processes

 Standard for protection of persons from injury and illness and protection of property (including equipment) from damage by fire and explosions arising from welding and cutting.
 Guidance for educators, welders, managers, & supervisors in setup and use of welding and cutting equipment, & safe performance of welding and cutting.

 2) WJMG (Company) Health, Safety and Environmental (HSE) Manual